elaforge/karya/doc/overview.md

 evaluated in the Cmd context.  `send` is a one-off version of repl that can be used to send a single command from shell scripts.

-- extract_doc - This extracts documentation and saves it to HTML.
+- extract_doc - This extracts documentation and saves it as HTML.
 That includes the [global keymap](keymap.html), [builtin calls](calls.html), and [builtin scales](scales.html).